 FAM trips can get expensive quickly since the host is responsible for airfare/transportation and other expenses, such as meals and attraction admission fees.
 Setting a budget, booking flights early and creating partnership opportunities with the city’s tourism bureau, hotels, restaurants and attractions included on the itinerary will help cut costs.
 These partners provide services with the expectation of being included in the coverage resulting from the trip.

 So, we’ve discussed what a FAM trip is, why it’s important, and the first steps in research, media outreach and budget forecasting.
 In my next post, I’ll offer tips for planning the perfect itinerary.

 How does your brand implement FAM trips?
-Let us know by tweeting @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.